jinlx/jinlx.github.io/_pages/researches.md

 - CTM simulations of smoke transport and chemistry,
 - and exposure/risk-relevant indicators (e.g., chronic inhalation risk metrics and noncancer hazard proxies, when appropriate).

-In my postdoctoral work, I am extending these ideas toward **chemically informed exposure metrics** that can be scaled across regions (e.g., integrating satellite-derived chemical context, meteorology, and mixture indicators alongside wildfire PM₂.₅).
+This line of work motivates my current postdoctoral focus on developing chemically informed exposure indicators that can be integrated with epidemiological and machine-learning frameworks.

 ---